sakurakhadag/warmspringwinds.github.io/_posts/2016-10-30-image-classification-and-segmentation-using-tensorflow-and-tf-slim.md

 _Theano_ and _Torch_.
 All of them have their pros and cons, but I always wanted a library in Python that is flexible, has good support and has a lot of pretrained models.
-Recently, a new library called _slim_ was released along with a set of standart pretrained models like _ResNet_, _VGG_, _Inception v3_ (new winner of ILSVRC) and others.
+Recently, a new library called _slim_ was released along with a set of standart pretrained models like _AlexNet_, _VGG_, _Inception v3_ (new winner of ILSVRC) and others.
 This library along with models are supported by Google, which makes it even better.
 There was a need for a library like this because Tensorflow itself is very low-level and any implementation